A Guide To Snorkeling in Tampa

 Clearwater Beach

-The water here is calm, shallow, clear, and monitored by a lifeguard, usually from Memorial Day to Labor Day.
-Since Caladesi Beach is a little out of the way, it is less crowded than some other locations in the area, especially Clearwater Beach.
+Waters here are calm, shallow, clear, and monitored by a lifeguard, usually from Memorial Day to Labor Day.
+Since Caladesi Beach is a little out of the way, but if you’re looking for some place less crowded than this is the place to go.
+Here, you’ll likely see coral, colorful varieties of fish, and even a dolphin or two!

 Honeymoon Island is even quieter than Caladesi Island.
-It is intentionally non-industrialized, making the area feel more special.
+It is intentionally non-industrialized, making the area feel more cozy and quaint.

-Go to the island’s north end (Honeymoon Island Beach) to see a large reef teeming with stingrays, sharks, manatees, gopher tortoises, sea turtles, dolphins, fish, coral clusters, and deep crevices on the ocean floor.
+Go to Honeymoon Island Beach to see a large reef teeming with stingrays, sharks, manatees, gopher tortoises, sea turtles, dolphins, fish, coral clusters, and deep crevices on the ocean floor.
 You’ll also find many species of birds, large and small, on the island and in the air above you.

 Caladesi Island State Park can be found at 1 Causeway Blvd, Dunedin, FL 34698.
 You can find Honeymoon Island just north, at 1 Honeymoon Island, Dunedin, FL 34698.

-Shell Key and Egmont Key are great for snorkeling, swimming, and searching for sea shells.
+Shell Key and Egmont Key are great for snorkeling, swimming, and sea shell searching.
 Wildlife and marine life are abundant here, as is the rich history.
 Be sure to ask your guide (should you choose to hire one) to tell you all about it.
 Both keys are on the National Register of Historic Places and serve as a state park and National Wildlife Refuge.
 You are highly likely to see at least a few of the following creatures:

 Underwater, you’ll find sunken ruins of gun batteries that slowly eroded and collapsed into the ocean in the 1980s.
-Both Shell Key and Egmont Key are quickly eroding with rising water levels.
-Most of the shore is three feet deep, but further out (like the ruins) is in nine feet deep water.
+Take advantage and snorkel Shell Key and Egmont Key, rising water levels are eroding these keys at an alarming rate.
+Most of the shore is 3 feet deep, but further out (like the ruins) is in 9 feet deep water.

 There are coral reefs in Tampa, but they are artificial.
 Most of these are concrete reef balls, broken debris, shipwrecks, bridge rubble, and retired military equipment.
-Here are twenty-two reefs near Tampa, Florida:
+Here are twenty-two reefs for snorkelers to spot near Tampa, Florida:

 - Dunedin Reef